Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-3636 Regulation on Master's Training.md

 who have studied at least one semester at the training unit, have a cumulative average score of not less than 2.0 and have not been disciplined;
-    b) The temporary leave of absence for those mobilized into the armed forces or performing international duties is the time recorded in the decision of the competent authority, not counted in the study time as prescribed in Clause 3, Article 6 of this Regulation; The
+    i) The temporary leave of absence for those mobilized into the armed forces or performing international duties is the time recorded in the decision of the competent authority, not counted in the study time as prescribed in Clause 3, Article 6 of this Regulation; The